Casa Grande Union High School: Band

 In 2015, 2016, 2017, 2018, and 2019 the Casa Grande Indoor Percussion Ensemble were the Percussion Scholastic Open State Champions.
 Scholastic Open is the highest competing High School drumline division in Arizona.
+Additionally, the Pride of Casa Grande Marching Band ended the 2023 season Division 4A Champion at 3A/4A Class Championships.
+The Milton B. Nunamaker award was also awarded to the group in 2018 and 2023.